How Do You Part-Exchange a Car?

-Many drivers choose to sell their old vehicles so they can have extra money to pay for the new ones they’re buying.
-However, this may take time and there are a number of things to think about such as the resale price, finding the right buyer, and being ready for some haggling.
+Many drivers choose to sell their old vehicles so they can have extra money to put towards the new one they’re buying.
+However, this may take time, and there are a few things to think about, such as the resale price, finding the right buyer, and being ready for some negotiation.

 What’s My Old Car Worth?

 Your old car’s value will depend on industry data from companies monitoring the value of used vehicles.
 Some factors, like mileage, service history, and the vehicle’s specifications, can affect the car's value.
 You can get a rough estimate of the value of the car through online car valuation tools found on the websites of many car dealerships.

 Remember that the figure the valuation tools provide might be different to the one you are quoted.
 Your car will need to be assessed thoroughly before the dealership can determine how much it is worth.
 They will check its condition, and look for any damage like dents, scratches, and worn upholstery.
 An initial quote will then be provided, and you’ll be asked for additional details and relevant documentation.
 They can then give you a confirmed valuation.